 Designing an in-store display or experience is, at its core, an exercise in discovering solutions.
 To do that, you need more than information.
 You need inspiration.
 Intelligently curated boards – images, words and materials arranged artfully on traditional or virtual surfaces – inspire.

 A board can help capture and articulate the touchy-feely parts of your concept; those that have to do with emotion and style and memory.
 It’s the place to set the tone and begin the story.
-A well-crafted board is also a critical tool for making sure that the team understands and agrees to the aesthetic and functional details of the project.
+When it’s crafted well, it’s also a critical tool for making sure that the team understands and agrees to the aesthetic and functional details of the project.

 These are the most fun to build because they can reference anything.
 While they are subjective, a mood board helps establish a collective starting point.
 As a creative, I look to colors, textures, product design details, fashion, art, nature, architecture, global influences, typefaces, theater and youth culture to generate a mood board.
 By the way, a project may require just one or a dozen boards; it depends on the scope of the campaign.